baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_SMA.md

 Usually, you try to form a rough idea about what you are going to propose (target source(s), resolution, spectral setup, and sensitivity).
 Let's say, this is at least 1~1.5 months ahead of the proposal deadline.
 If you are my student and postdoc, please come discuss with me about this rough idea.
 {: .fs-2 }

+#### Preparation-1: Feasibility, complementary data, and duplication

 **After we agree that this idea is worth pursuing and is technically feasible , you should use the [SMA Data Archive](https://lweb.cfa.harvard.edu/cgi-bin/sma/smaarch.pl) to check whether or not you are duplicating historical or ongoing projects.** In the case that you are duplicating, you can (1) give up and try to come up with other proposal ideas, or (2) download the archival data can see if the calibrated data can achieve the quality that is needed for your science purpose.
 If the quality of the archival data is fair, then just continue to use that data to proceed with your research.
 If there is no archival data or if the quality of the archival data is poor, you can go ahead to complete the preparation of your proposal. **You need to explicitly and convincingly explain what was the problem with the archival data if it exists.
 So prepare your proposal well ahead of the deadline** in case you really need to look into some archival data or need other colleagues to check the archival for you.
-Close to the deadline, they (and I) have to prepare their own proposals thus may refuse to help you. **Do not waster your (and my) time to prepare a proposal that has a problem with unnecessary duplication.
+Close to the deadline, they (and I) have to prepare their own proposals thus may refuse to help you.
+{: .fs-2 }

+**Do not waster your (and my) time to prepare a proposal that has a problem with unnecessary duplication.
 Such proposals will be rejected for 100% sure.**
 {: .fs-2 }

+When making the duplication checks mentioned above, you may find that there are other observations on your target source(s) which can help your science case to some extent although they do not fully resolve the problem.
+For example, you may find that some short-spacing observations for your high-angular resolution experiment already exist.
+In this case, **explicitly mentioning how** you will make use of such complementary data in the proposal is a plus.
+Just mentioning you will use those data but without saying how usually does not help.
+If you have also checked the data archive of the observatories (e.g., ALMA, JVLA, Herschel, Spitzer, etc) and found some useful complementary data, you can also mention how you will make use of them in a joint analysis.
+{: .fs-2 }

+#### Preparation-2: Scientific justification and technical details

 To complete the proposal submission, you need a **title**, an **Abstract**, a PDF scientific justifications with **2 pages of text and 2 pages of Figures/Tables**.
 If you are not sure about how to compose the Abstract or the 2+2 pages scientific justification, check [here](https://baobabyoo.github.io/pages/students_topics/proposal_obs.html).
 {: .fs-2 }